Samsung Electronics loses $12 billion market value on smartphone worries

 JPMorgan slashed its earnings estimates and said monthly orders for the S4 have been cut by 20-30 percent to 7-8 million from July due to weak demand in Europe and South Korea.

-Among smartphone component suppliers taking a battering, camera module maker Partron (091700.KQ) tumbled 11 percent, printed circuit board maker Interflex (051370.KQ) dived 10.6 percent and camera lens manufacturer Digital Optics (106520.KQ) shed 12 percent.
+Among smartphone component suppliers taking a battering, camera module maker Partron tumbled 11 percent, printed circuit board maker Interflex dived 10.6 percent and camera lens manufacturer Digital Optics shed 12 percent.

 Ratings agency Fitch Ratings also said on Thursday it was not planning to upgrade Samsung's A+ rating in the medium term due to its heavy reliance on the fickle consumer electronics market, in particular handsets.